Case Study

 “As all this was happening, questions arose rapidly because everybody was trying to get as much information as they could about the new virus,” he said.
 “I, for one, spent an enormous amount of time online going through medical journals, webinars, and other literature searches to learn as much information as possible to help us make informed decisions about testing.
 At that moment, anatomic pathology was somewhat of an afterthought as clinical pathology went into overdrive.”

 “Those interactions are routine, and not just between Mike and myself, but with several of our organization’s pathologists throughout the day.
 Our communication often goes beyond patient cases into logistical conversations about scheduling and things of that nature,” said Rinehart.
-“Being able to communicate is paramount for our practice, especially with all the different sites and all the different levels of care that we offer.
+“Being able to communicate is paramount for our practice, especially with all the different sites and levels of care that we offer.
 The degree of communication between doctors is quite broad and it occurs every day.”

 “I started covering Harrington Hospital in March of 2020 right around the time we implemented LigoLab,” said Dr. Rinehart.
-“Dr. Aneta Rafalowski had already been trained on the platform and knew the basics of how to sign out cases.
-I spent an afternoon with her for training and then worked from home the next two days – gradually learning the nuances of LigoLab and the many applications of the software.”
+“Dr. Aneta Rafalowski had already been trained on the LIS platform and knew the basics of how to sign out cases.
+I spent an afternoon with her for training and then worked from home the next two days – gradually learning the nuances of LigoLab and the many applications of the LIS software.”

 While working from home, Dr. Rinehart was able to log in to LigoLab’s training and production environments.